FREEMAN JACKSON of

 parents of Thomas and Lewis Bell, now well known residents of North

 Fredericksburgh,, and Mrs. M. Nolan.
-The survivors of that company have still
+The survivors of that company

-with that trip.
-When off the Banks of
+connection with that trip.
+When off

-mountain-like waves.
-The captain ordered
+the mountain-like waves.
+The captain

 to Montreal, and the change seemed an agreeable one indeed.
 They left Montreal in a canal boat, in tow